adjknowles/WDI-Project-1/README.md

 Approach taken:

+- Created a Trello board outlining what needed to be done, and depending on their importance, the order in which they needed to be executed.
-- I began by setting up all the files and directories.
+- I then created all the files and directories within my project folder.
+- Wrote pseudo code.
 - I then created a basic HTML structure, to which I added some simple CSS styling, so as to create something simple to look at within the browser.
 - I then concentrated on the javascript.
 - I initially wrote my code in javascript, but later changed much of it to JQuery.